 3- Same as step 2 in clause 6.2H.2.2-1.

-4- Same as step 3 in clause 6.2H.2.2-1.
+4- Each NWDAF VFL Client invokes Nnwdaf_VFLTraining_Response to indicate to the VFL Server whether it accepts the ML Model training requirements, the VFL Client can also indicate that it cannot join the FL process.

 5- The NEF maps the internal NWDAF and SUPI(s) to the external NWDAF and GPSI(s).
-The NEF sends the Nnef_VFLTraining_Request Response to the VFL Server with the same information as provided in step 4.
+The NEF sends the Nnef_VFLTraining_Request Response to the VFL Server as received from each NWDAF VFL Client.
+For sample ID(s), NEF may send only sample ID(s) which are supported by every NWDAF VFL Client(s)..

 6- Same as step 4 in clause 6.2H.2.2-1.